Broken Bones in Personal Injury Cases

 Broken bones are common injuries; if you break a bone because of someone else’s negligence, however, you deserve compensation for your injury.
 The Law Firm of Aaron A. Herbert, P.C. can help you hold the guilty party responsible and get compensation for your medical bills.

-A bone fracture, the medical term for a broken bone, occurs when more force is put on a bone than it can withstand.
+, the medical term for a broken bone, occurs when more force is put on a bone than it can withstand.
 Most people have an average of two bone fractures in their lifetimes and occur most commonly in small children and senior citizens.

 Types of Bone Fractures